krkn-chaos/krkn/docs/service_disruption_scenarios.md

 ```

-2. Allow kraken to wait and check the killed namespaces become 'Active' again.
+1. Allow kraken to wait and check all killed objects in the namespaces become 'Running' again.
 Kraken keeps a list of the specific
-namespaces that were killed to verify all that were affected recover properly.
+objects in namespaces that were killed to verify all that were affected recover properly.

 ```
 wait_time: <seconds to wait for namespace to recover>